AY2324S2-CS2103T-F10-3/tp/docs/UserGuide.md

 <br/>

-### <a name="help"></a>3.5 Viewing help : `help`
+### <a name="help"></a>3.5 Viewing Help : `help`

-If you are facing any issues while using CLInic, you can use this help command which will provide you with a link to this User Guide!
+If you are facing any issues while using CLInic, you can use this help command which will provide you with a link to this User Guide.

 **Format:**
 <box>